NCAR/lrose-HawkEdit/navigation_correction_notes.md

 ### Update from unit test:
-Use data from Alex's Aft data set (insert link here).
+Use data from Alex's [Aft data set](https://github.com/Alex-DesRosiers/HawkEdit_Testing_Data/tree/main/DORADES_NC/Aft).
 #### 1. Reproduce the results from SoloII.
 Using radar_angles, georeference data, and cfac data.
-This is unit test real_data_N42RF_TS_reproduce_SoloII_yprime from RemoveAcMotion_unittest.cc (insert link here).
+This is unit test real_data_N42RF_TS_reproduce_SoloII_yprime from [RemoveAcMotion_unittest.cc](https://github.com/leavesntwigs/lrose-test/blob/master/libs/Solo/RemoveAcMotion_unittest.cc).
 In order to reproduce the field VR from VEL using remove_aircraft_motion, I had to change the remove_aircraft_motion function.
 There is some trickery happening here.
 a) Nyquist velocity
 ```
     float eff_unamb_vel = 24.96; // from RADD section of Dorade file; use this value!